Why The Women’s March Got It Wrong, And Why They’re Bullying Taylor Swift

 Let that sentence sink in for a bit.
 It’s not even a veiled threat.
 Zimmerman is basically saying that if you don’t agree to being anti-Trump, or even if you want to keep your personal political opinions to yourself, you will be denounced as an ‘Aryan goddess’ and that people will take great offence at your very existence.
 In short, if you’re not anti-Trump you’re basically a fascist?
 This is truly frightening stuff.

-If Swift feels the pressure to bow down to these Leftist bullies, it would be sad day.
+If Swift feels the pressure to bow down to these Leftist bullies, it would be a sad day.

 It’s a pity the energies expressed at the various women’s marches against Donald Trump (a duly elected politician) were not used to demonstrate against actual misogyny in those countries where women truly are second class citizens.
 Saudi Arabia, Qatar, Yemen, Oman, and others have terrible records when it comes its treatment of women.
 Why don’t women march against that?
-And even more to the point, why did The Clinton Foundation accept money from regimes that legalise marital rape (Qatar), have no divorce rights (Saud Arabia), and where homosexuality is punishable by death?
+And even more to the point, why did The Clinton Foundation accept money from regimes that legalize marital rape (Qatar), have no divorce rights (Saud Arabia), and where homosexuality is punishable by death?

-The real tragedy here is that some of the women on the march apparently support Sharia law.
-A picture of a protester waving a placard adorned with the image of a woman wearing a hijab which was decorated with the stars and stripes.

 Depressingly, there appears to be little coherent argument coming from the women’s marches.
 Nor is there any sense of perspective.
 They don’t like Trump (that is their right, naturally), but in protesting against him they are essentially protesting against a democratically elected president.
 You don’t have to like him or his policies, but surely it makes sense to see what policies he enacts first before protesting him?
-Trump had been in offence for ONE DAY.
+Trump had been in office for ONE DAY.
 Moreover, it shouldn’t go unnoticed that the crowd of American women marching in various cities are the most privileged women in history.
 They enjoy all the benefits conferred on them by a stable democracy, a high standard of living, and the freedom to express themselves as they wish.
 If only they’d use these tremendous advantages to help their fellow women around the world achieve the same thing.
 But wait, protesting someone who says something unpleasant in a private conversation is much more of a human rights violation, right?

 [Featured Image by Neilson Barnard/Getty Images]